ppy/osu-wiki/wiki/Help_Centre/en.md

 If you have lost your account's password and are not receiving any password recovery emails, or you really cannot remember what email address you were using, please contact us at [accounts@ppy.sh](mailto:accounts@ppy.sh).
 Any information you have about your account (your username, any screenshots that show you signed in to the client, past transactions through the store or supporter payments, etc.) will be helpful!

 Lastly, we are aware that some providers do not accept automated emails from us.
-If you are using any of these providers, please contact us by mail and we'll change your email address for you:
+If you are using any of these providers, please contact us by email and we'll change your email address for you:

 - `att.net`
 - `bellsouth.net`